 Hangouts Chat is the next incarnation of Google Hangouts.
 Whereas the classic Hangouts was great for 1:1 conversations, Hangouts Chat was rethought and rebuilt from the ground up around team collaboration and productivity.

 Founding member of the project, and tech lead / manager for the web team.
-Built the first prototypes, then led the team that designed, built, and launched an entirely new Google product!
+Built the first prototypes, then led web the team that designed, built, and launched an entirely new Google product

 Tech lead for the project.
-Worked with the team on system architecture, web frontend engineering, backend engineering, product definition, and even some web / Android UX design.
+Worked with the team on system architecture, web frontend engineering, backend engineering, and product definition.

 Individual contributor on several related projects, and lead engineer in a couple of others.
 In particular, I focused on tools that allowed other engineers to quickly use our models, visualize the many inputs, and interact with our results.